-The arbitrary inclusion of resource-focused solutions (e.g., entrepreneurs being subject in on-reserve transacting to the directives of the band council and INAC) has only complicated matters, and has dissipated and will likely continue to dissipate, the energies needed to achieve greater benefits under G2 by frustrating the use of information-based solutions that G2 requires.
-For example, as noted above, Mitchell and Morse (2002) have observed that ten cognitive maps must be mastered for successful "on-reserve" transacting as compared to the three cognitive maps required in "ordinary" transacting.
-Furthermore, within the set of ten cognitive maps identified, Mitchell and Morse (2002) note 3 political cognitions that must be mastered.
-It is my conjecture that these cognitions are required due to the conflict between the G1 and G2 solution sets.
-Thus, for example, the resource-focused solution set, or modus operandi under the current band council and INAC regimen, directly conflicts with the knowledge-based solution set required by G2 for successful transacting, yielding the massive waste caused by wealth dissipating economic entropy.
+The arbitrary inclusion of resource-focused solutions (i.e., the directives of the band council and INAC) has only complicated matters, and has dissipated the energies needed to achieve greater benefits under G2 by confounding the use of information-based solutions that G2 requires.
+For example, as noted above, Mitchell and Morse (2002) suggest that 10 cognitive maps must be mastered for successful "on-reserve" transacting as compared to the 3 cognitive maps required in "ordinary" transacting.
+Furthermore, within the set of 10 cognitive maps identified, Mitchell and Morse (2002) note 3 political cognitions that must be mastered.
+It is our assessment that these cognitions are required due to the conflict between the G1 and G2 solution sets.
+The resource-based solution set or modus operandi under the current band council and INAC regimen, directly conflicts with the knowledge-based solution set required by G2 for successful transacting.

-The implications of this analysis suggest that a change in policy must be made to minimize the conflict between solution sets.
-Again, this is not to say that band councils and INAC need be eliminated for successful (lower-entropy) native transacting.
+The implications of this analysis are that a change must be made to minimize the conflict between solution sets.
+Again, this is not to say that band councils and INAC need be eliminated for successful native transacting.
 Rather, changes must be made that reconcile the differences between G1 and G2 solution sets.
-In the native case, these changes are seen in the three-pronged economic literacy approach introduced in this chapter:
+These changes are seen in the milestones introduced in the preliminary paragraphs of this paper.